haddocking/haddocking.github.io/education/molmod_online/docking.md

 Next, a new [window](https://www.uniprot.org/blast/){:target="_blank"} will open with the BLAST search.
 One can enter either a protein or a nucleotide sequence or a UniProt identifier.

 <a class="prompt prompt-info">
-Change the number of hits to 50 in advanced parameters (for an easy alignement).
+Change the number of hits to 50 in advanced parameters (for an easy alignment).
 Then proceed to run BLAST.
 </a>

 This step might take a few moments since our sequence is being compared to the UniProtKB reference proteomes plus SwissProt databases.
 Once the run is finished, we can see a list of orthologous sequences from different organisms ordered by sequence identity.